Engineering Trust Into the Autonomous Cabin: A Conversation on AI, Security, and What the Industry Must Do Next

 1. As the industry moves toward higher levels of autonomy, what guidance would you offer on how in-cabin AI should evolve?
 What should we be doing differently today?

-I think the most important shift is recognizing that in-cabin AI is no longer just a perception layer it’s part of the safety decision loop.
-As vehicles take on more control, the system’s understanding of the human becomes critical to how autonomy behaves.
+I think one very important shift is recognizing that in-cabin AI is no longer just a perception layer it’s becoming part of the safety-critical decision loop.
+As vehicles take on more control, it’s not enough to simply “detect” the human, the system needs to reliably interpret driver state, intent, and readiness in a way that is robust and verifiable.
 Whether it’s determining driver readiness, interpreting intent, or adapting system responses, those decisions now directly influence safety.
 What that means is we can’t continue treating these as isolated AI models.
 The industry needs to design them as end-to-end trusted systems.
 For example, in a driver monitoring use case supporting autonomy handoff, it’s not enough for the AI to be accurate.

-You have to be certain the camera input hasn’t been manipulated, that the model hasn’t been altered, and that the system behaves consistently every time.
+You have to be certain the camera input hasn’t been manipulated, that the model hasn’t been altered, and that the system behaves consistently and reliably every time.
 That level of assurance only comes when trust is anchored at the hardware level and carried through the entire pipeline.

 2. You often describe the cabin as a ‘trust boundary.’
 What does that mean in practice, and how should the industry respond to that?

 Take something like child presence detection.
 That’s a life-critical function.
 You need confidence that the sensor input is authentic, that the detection logic hasn’t been tampered with, and that the alert mechanism cannot be bypassed.
-Or consider occupant classification tied to airbag deployment those decisions rely on data that must be both accurate and protected as it moves through the system.
+Or consider occupant classification tied to airbag deployment.
+Those decisions rely on data that must be both accurate and protected as it moves through the system.

 In practice, this means securing every stage of the pipeline.
-From the moment data enters through a camera or sensor, through the internal movement across interconnects, and into the AI model itself, each transition has to be verifiable.
+From the moment data enters through a camera or sensor, through internal movement across interconnects, and into the AI model itself, each transition has to be verifiable.
 That’s why hardware-rooted mechanisms like secure boot, trusted execution, and protected interfaces are so important.
-Trust has to be continuous, not something we check only at runtime or in software.
+Trust has to be continuous, not something we check only occasionally at runtime or in software.

 3. A lot of teams are still heavily focused on perception accuracy.
 What would you encourage them to think about as these systems move into production?